jdtsmith/comint-fold/README.md

 Two additional custom variables control `Tab` rebinding and fringe indicators:

-- `comint-fold-remap-tab [t]`: if non-nil, remap the `Tab` key to toggle fold of the enclosing block when point is before the current active prompt position.- `comint-fold-fringe-indicator [top-left-angle]`: an indicator bitmap (symbol) to place in the fringe when folded (if non-nil).
+- `comint-fold-remap-tab [t]`: if non-nil, remap the `Tab` key to toggle fold of the enclosing block when point is before the current active prompt position.
+- `comint-fold-fringe-indicator [top-left-angle]`: an indicator bitmap (symbol) to place in the fringe when folded (if non-nil).